 While there’s a debate over what really lead to the decreasing fabric softener sales, there’s no debate over whether or not fabric softener should be considered a “clean” product.

-According to research done by health and wellness experts, there are several types of harmful ingredients in fabric softeners and even in dryer sheets.
+According to research done by health and wellness experts, there are several types of harmful and toxic ingredients in fabric softeners and even in dryer sheets.
 Some of the most harmful ingredients include:

 - Benzyl acetate - linked to pancreatic cancer

 - Benzyl alcohol - linked to upper respiratory tract irritation

 - Ethanol - linked to central nervous system disorders

 - Limonene - a known carcinogen (cancer-causing substance)

 - Fragrances and dyes - can cause skin irritation as well as allergic reactions

 - Glutaraldehyde - can cause respiratory issues and skin irritations